kevin218/Eureka/docs/source/ecf.rst

 curvature
 '''''''''
-Used only for G395H observations which display curvature in the trace.
 Current options: 'None', 'correct'.
-Using 'None' will turn off any curvature correction and is included for users with custom routines that will handle the curvature of the trace.
+Using 'None' will not use any curvature correction and is strongly recommended against for instruments with strong curvature like NIRSpec/G395.
 Using 'correct' will bring the center of mass of each column to the center of the detector and perform the extraction on this straightened trace.
-This option should be used with fittype = 'meddata'.
+If using 'correct', you should also be using fittype = 'meddata'.

 isplots_S3
 ''''''''''